TheresaLui/SelfHelpContent_v2/articles/microsoft.search/search-issueorerroruploadingdocuments.md

 	resourceTags=""
 	productPesIds="15568"
 	cloudEnvironments="public"
-	articleId="search-issueorerroruploadingdocuments"
+	articleId="07fdc3ea-3445-495a-8ae6-f33ff93a3f37"
 />

 # Issue indexing documents using the REST API

 ## **Recommended Steps**

-If you are having trouble indexing documents using the Azure Search REST API, pay close attention to the [HTTP status codes](http-status-codes.md) returned in the response.
+If you are having trouble indexing documents using the Azure Search REST API, pay close attention to the [HTTP status codes](https://docs.microsoft.com/rest/api/searchservice/http-status-codes) returned in the response.
 The following table explains the various per-document codes returned.
 Some indicate problems with the request itself, while others indicate temporary error conditions that may go away when you retry after a delay.

 |Status code|Meaning|Retryable|Notes|
 |-----------|-------|---------|-----|